HackYourFuture-CPH/dotnet-masterclass/week8/preparation.md

 ## Preparation

 ### Creating new Azure account
-1. Register on azure by going to https://portal.azure.com/
+1. Register on Azure by going to https://portal.azure.com/
-2. Register using Github account
+2. Register using your GitHub account

 ![azure-signup.png](assets/azure-signup.png)

-3. Approve Azure access to github account
+3. Approve Azure access to your GitHub account

 ![github-approve-azure.png](assets/github-approve-azure.png)

-4. Once all subsequent steps are done you should be able to see Azure Dasboard
+4. Once all subsequent steps are done you should be able to see the Azure Dashboard

 ![azure-dasboard.png](assets/azure-dasboard.png)